 Gmail is used for this work instruction, but other mail service providers can be used as long as the SMTP, port and username/password is known.

 Important: Google may block sign-in attempts from some apps or devices, in which case you would receive an email stating that a sign-in attempt was blocked, mentioning devices that do not use modern security standards.
 Follow this work instruction to fix this issue.
+It is important to note that if your Google account has 2FA verification enabled, it will not allow you to fix this.

 Table of Contents